 The easiest way to reap the benefits of rose is by using a high-grade rose essential oil.
 Rose oil is highly concentrated, so a little goes a long way, and you’ll have plenty left over to make extra batches.

 But if the price is a turnoff, you can buy a pre-diluted version or make your own by infusing rose buds in a carrier oil.
-If you decide to go that route, this post will show you how to infuse oils.
+If you decide to go the infusion route, this post will show you how to infuse oils.

 Simply replace the coffee with dried rose petals, and you’re good to go.
 And when it comes time to make your salve, skip the essential oil, and just use your rose-infused oil in place of the carrier oil.